30 Li2 離

-Commentary on the image: The auspiciousness of line 5, (which is due to) Li (clinging to) the king and duke (i.e. the imperial position).
+Commentary on the image: The auspiciousness of line 5: it is due to Li (clinging to) the king and duke (i.e. the imperial position).

 Line 5 arrives at the king's position after surviving position 4.
 It must cling to the imperial position and maintain its power to support line 6 repelling the invader, and restore the brilliance of civilisation.
 Then it will be auspicious.

 Enlightenment through six five: to remain moderate at the core position.
-One laments over the misfortune with a flood of tears and sighs with sorrow over the inability (to rescue civilisation).
+One laments over the misfortune with a flood of tears and sorrows over the inability (to rescue civilisation) with sighs.
 However, this will turn out to be auspicious if one can withstand the blow, learn a lesson and maintain one's strength to prepare for a reinstatement.
-Hexagram Tong Ren (13), to build fellowship, appears while this line is activated, changing to masculine and becoming one who wins it, i.e. succeeds in integrating different people.
+Hexagram Tong Ren (13), to build fellowship, appears when this line is activated changing to masculine and becoming one who wins it, i.e. succeeds in integrating different people.

 The 6th line

-Text: The king uses (it, signifying that the subject is assigned by the king) to undertake an expedition; (it ought) to honour those surrendering (有嘉折首), (and) to capture those unyielding (獲匪其醜); (this is of) no calamity (or fault).
+The king assigns it to undertake an expedition.
+It ought to honour those surrendering (有嘉折首), and to capture those unyielding (獲匪其醜).
+This is of no calamity (or fault).

 Line 6 is masculine and doesn't stay at its right position, signifying that it is neither tender nor clings to righteousness.
 In other words, it is fierce and doesn't abide by the norm of hexagram Li.
 This supposedly is an ill omen.
 However, it reaches the extremity of brightness and with its bright and masculine characteristics it can expel those who are evil.
 Therefore line 5, the king, assigns it to launch a punitive war.
 Since it acts according to the king who is at the axle centre and possesses the principle of moderation, its actions can be free from fault or calamity.